kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### deleteAllRecordsByQuery(params)

 >* Deletes all records in an app by query string
->* Can delete over 2000 records, but can't do rollback.
+>* Can delete over 2000 records, but can't do the rollback.

 **Parameter**